Monasticism: Islam

 Islam forbids the practice of monasticism.
-In Sunni Islam, one example is Uthman bin Maz'oon; one of the companions of Muhammad.
+In Sunni Islam, one example is Uthman ibn Maz'un; one of the companions of Muhammad.
 He was married to Khawlah bint Hakim, both being two of the earliest converts to Islam.
-There is a Sunni narration that, out of religious devotion, Uthman bin Maz'oon decided to dedicate himself to night prayers and take a vow of chastity from his wife.
+There is a Sunni narration that, out of religious devotion, Uthman decided to dedicate himself to night prayers and take a vow of chastity from his wife.
 His wife got upset and spoke to Muhammad about this.
 Muhammad reminded Uthman that he himself, as the Prophet, also had a family life, and that Uthman had a responsibility to his family and should not adopt monasticism as a form of religious practice.

 Muhammad told his companions to ease their burden and avoid excess.
-According to some Sunni hadiths, in a message to some companions who wanted to put an end to their sexual life, pray all night long or fast continuously, Muhammad said: “Do not do that!
+According to some Sunni hadiths, in a message to some companions who wanted to put an end to their sexual life, pray all night long or fast continuously, Muhammad said: "Do not do that!
 Fast on some days and eat on others.
 Sleep part of the night, and stand in prayer another part.
-For your body has rights upon you, your eyes have a right upon you, your wife has a right upon you, your guest has a right upon you.”
-Muhammad once exclaimed, repeating it three times: “Woe to those who exaggerate [who are too strict]!”
-And, on another occasion, Muhammad said: “Moderation, moderation!
-For only with moderation will you succeed.”
+For your body has rights upon you, your eyes have a right upon you, your wife has a right upon you, your guest has a right upon you."
+Muhammad once exclaimed, repeating it three times: "Woe to those who exaggerate [who are too strict]!"
+And, on another occasion, Muhammad said: "Moderation, moderation!
+For only with moderation will you succeed."

 Monasticism is also mentioned in the following verse of Qur'an: